 Homicide by drowning.
 Tough case.
 Forensic evidence gets compromised.
 Water in the lungs proves nothing.
 The cause of death itself could be anything from heart attack to stroke to drunkenness.
 There had been no bruising or other signs of a struggle.
 On Debbie Rider.

-Now, Porter reaches in his pocket and with just the hint of flourish places a“Quoth the Raven” pendant on the table.
+Now, Lois reaches into her pocket and with just the hint of flourish places a “Quoth the Raven” pendant on the table.

-“The real pendant is in the lake.
-We’ll find it, Bob.
+“You can order them online,” Lois says.
+“The real pendant – the pendant that interests us – is in the lake, Bob.
+We’ll find it.
 Debbie pulled it off you.
-Explains those marks on your neck.”
+That explains those marks on your neck.”

 Debbie had wanted to break things off with Donato, as well.
-Bury the mistake of having had an affair with her married high school English teacher.
+Totally.
+No more “just friends.”
+No more contact at all.
+She wanted to bury the mistake of having had an affair with her married high school English teacher.

 “You and Debbie really had something special, didn’t you?”